Teach Us Consent

 In Australia, Mental Health Care Plans are available through GPs and can provide access to subsidised sessions with mental health professionals.
 Reach out to your GP to discuss your options.

 Thank you for listening!
-If you learned something or enjoyed the conversation, please support us by sharing this with a friend and leaving us a rating.
+Please support us by sharing this with a friend.

 Disclaimer